alexyonk/FP_Analysis/README.md

 5. The rest of the columns contain the values of each specific wavelength at each sample taken.
 6. This script only pulls out green light relevant data (e.g. ~500nm - ~540nm)
 7. Delta F/F, Z Score, and MAD Z Score are calculated and subplotted in a graph
-- ***Note: Both the OceanOptics text file and Excel file have been uploaded as test files
+- ***Note: Unable to upload OceanOptics text file and Excel file as test files due to file size.
+Please email me if you would like these files (alex.yonk2@gmail.com)